Maximus (comics): Fictional character biography

-Maximus then allies himself with six Inhuman criminals, sentenced for their treachery and subversive acts by Black Bolt with his verdict being interpreted by Oracle.
-Freeing Falcona, Aireo, Stallior, Nebulo, Leonus, and Timberius from their place of imprisonment with the Hulk's aid, Maximus then tricks the Hulk into breaching the protective barrier guarding a forbidden chemical substance created by the Inhuman scientist Romnar centuries ago.
-This substance had certain highly unstable energy absorbing capacities and Maximus intends to use it to usurp the throne again, but Black Bolt overpowers him before he can do so.

 Maximus succeeds in bringing about his second coup some months later.
-Drugging the Royal Family with will-deadening "hypno-potions", Maximus takes the crown from Black Bolt and has the Royal Family imprisoned.
-Before he can activate his Hypno-Gun, which he believes will make all mankind surrender to his will, the Royal Family escapes and subdues him.
+Drugging the royal family with will-deadening "hypno-potions", Maximus takes the crown from Black Bolt and has the royal family imprisoned.
+Before he can activate his Hypno-Gun, which he believes will make all mankind surrender to his will, the royal family escapes and subdues him.
 Escaping Attilan with his band of renegades in a rocket, Maximus lands in the South American country of Costa Salvador, and attempts to build a will-deadening device similar to his Hypno-Gun.
 His plans are opposed by the Hulk and the United States Army, however, and he and his allies are forced to flee again.

 Maximus later foments a battle between the Royal Family and the Fantastic Four.
 Returning to Attilan, Maximus is welcomed back by his brother Black Bolt, who prefers Maximus to be somewhere he can be watched.
-Black Bolt detects that Maximus's psionic powers, suppressed since he was an adolescent, are beginning to return.
+Black Bolt detects that Maximus's psionic powers, suppressed since he was an adolescent, are returning.
 Offering no explanation, Black Bolt has Maximus placed in a suspended animation capsule, inside which he cannot use his powers.
-Black Bolt's cousin Gorgon, however, objects to Black Bolt's inhumane treatment of Maximus and frees the latter.
-Maximus immediately uses his mental powers to subjugate the minds of the Inhuman populace and to give Black Bolt amnesia.
-Maximus then restores the dark force barrier around Attilan and begins negotiations with the Kree to supply them with Inhuman soldiers.
-Eventually Black Bolt's memory returns, and alongside the Avengers, he returns to Attilan and once again destroys the barrier.
-The Avengers drive the Kree agent away before he can accomplish his mission and Black Bolt liberates the enslaved Inhumans.
+Gorgon objects to Black Bolt's inhumane treatment of Maximus and frees Maximus.
+Maximus immediately uses his mental powers to subjugate the minds of the Inhuman populace and give Black Bolt amnesia.
+Maximus then restores the barrier around Attilan and begins negotiations with the Kree to supply them with Inhuman soldiers.
+Eventually, Black Bolt's memory returns, and alongside the Avengers, he returns to Attilan and destroys the barrier.